brzrkr/Sublpress/README.md

-sublpress
+# sublpress
 =========

-### You can also leave feedback at [dnstbr.me/labs/sublpress](http://dnstbr.me/index.php/labs/sublpress)
+## You can also leave feedback at [dnstbr.me/labs/sublpress](http://dnstbr.me/index.php/labs/sublpress)

-### Description
+## Description

 Sublepress is a Sublime Text 2 / 3 plugin to manage WordPress 3.5 installations from within Sublime Text.
 The mostly quick panel based system allows for managing settings, posts(and custom post types), pages and taxonomy terms of a WordPress blog.

+Everything in Sublpress is controllyed mostly via quick panel.
+You usually go through a few menus and then a post will open up in a onother tab and any changes you make and then save will be reflected on the blog.
+The status bar will display a loading indicator and usually a success or failure message depending on an action's result.

-### Feature List
+## Feature List
 - Create, Edit, Delete, Rename Posts
 - Create, Edit, Delete, Rename Pages
 - Create, Edit, Delete, Rename Posts of a Custom Post Type